jdc-cunningham/browser-automation-record-interact-playback/DEVLOG.md

 Most of the rest of this work I've done before, just need to plug in.

+2:10 PM

+You know...
+I'm not liking it

+It's not intuitive, ugly UI

+I'm also losing steam/interest to do this

+Oh yeah I can see a better way to do stuff too, like when you pick something, a UI pops up with identifiers, asks what it's for with some assumptions eg. input, say input.

+Numbered steps

+Ehh... lost it the ambition is gone dear chap

 ### Saving recorded event into DB